VellaiT93/SharePoint-OnPrem-theme-applier/README.md

 Allows to apply a custom theme (colors etc.) to a SharePoint site/subsite.
   - Upload the SharePoint Color Palette file to the SharePoint tenant (under _catalogs/theme/15/)
-  - Check which Font Scheme yu would like to use (under _catalogs/theme/15)
+  - Check which Font Scheme you would like to use (under _catalogs/theme/15)
-  - Run the PS script
+  - Run the PS script to apply